snedic/carnd/project2/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a set of bar charts showing how the data is not evenly distributed across all 43 classes.
+The data does, however, have a similar ratios for Train, Validate, and Test data sets...

-[image9]: (writeupImages/charts.png)
+![alt text][charts]

+I further explored teh data by exploring how the records appeared with different applications of thresholding, grayscaling, etc.  Here are two examples of what the images looked like.
+As you can see, grayscaling appears to clear up the image quite a bit.
+Thresholding, both with upper and lower bounds, was inconsistent across the images as to whether it aided in identifying key features.
+Ultimately I opted that grayscale would be the most beneficial.

+![alt text][sign1]

+![alt text][sign2]

 ### Design and Test a Model Architecture